knoxite/website/content/docs/storage-backends/content.md

 The next step is to create the root folder for your knoxite repository.
 Use the **New Folder** button to add a new folder in the created file share.
-You can use the **Copy URL** button to get the endpoint needed for the azurefile URL scheme.
+You can use the **Copy URL** button to get the endpoint needed for the azurefile repository-URL.

 {{<lbimg src="/images/backends/azure/azure_create_folder_copy_url_focus.png" title="create folder and copy url">}}